jordanh/cp4pc/readme.txt

 What is unknown or TBD:
 1) TBD - does DigiMesh and others work?
 2) TBD - the PC does not appear to show up on the iDigi 'XBee Networks' page
-3) TBD - this probably works fine if the PC's XBee is a Router, not a Coordinator

 Steps to use: